wwlorey/williamlorey.com/src/pages/about.md

 I'm trying to do.

 My work paid off when I landed my dream job as a Software Engineer at **Microsoft**.
-I'll be starting in their Seattle office this fall and I couldn't be more grateful for the opportunity.
+I'll be starting in their Seattle HQ this fall and I couldn't be more grateful for the opportunity.

 At this point in my life, I did the work, I got the degree, the job, and the